DankTechnologies/AwsBackup/README.md

 ## Tech Stack

-* [Hangfire](https://www.hangfire.io/) is used to handle the recurring jobs by cron schedule
+* [Coravel](https://docs.coravel.net/) is used to handle recurring backup jobs by cron expression
-* [Redis](https://redis.io/) is used as the Hangfire backing store, with help from [Hangfire.Redis.StackExchange](https://github.com/marcoCasamento/Hangfire.Redis.StackExchange)
 * [CliWrap](https://github.com/Tyrrrz/CliWrap) is used to shell out to `find`, `tar`, and `gpg`

 ## Configuration